PlayEveryWare/eos_plugin_for_unity/docs/dev_env/Ubuntu_Development_Environment.md

 Once Unity is open:

-Go to File ➝ Build Settings
+1. Go to File ➝ Build Settings

-Switch the platform to "Dedicated Server."
+2. Switch the platform to "Dedicated Server."

-Click on the button labeled "Player Settings..." at the bottom left.
+3. Click on the button labeled "Player Settings..." at the bottom left.

-Go to Tools ➝ EOS Automated Test Settings
+4. Go to Tools ➝ EOS Automated Test Settings
-Select the previously created `Builds/Server` directory for the "Test Server Directory" field.
+5. Select the previously created `Builds/Server` directory for the "Test Server Directory" field.

+## Optional:

+Set up a shared folder between Linux and Windows.
+Follow these instructions: [https://linuxhint.com/shared\_folders\_hypver-v\_ubuntu\_guest/](https://linuxhint.com/shared_folders_hypver-v_ubuntu_guest/)

+If you would like to increase the Hyper-V display resolution, see [here](https://superuser.com/questions/518484/how-can-i-increase-the-hyper-v-display-resolution#:~:text=1%20Install%20linux-image-extras%20%28hyperv-drivers%29%3A%20sudo%20apt-get%20install%20linux-image-extra-virtual,%28restarting%20Ubuntu%20%28Linux%29%20might%20be%20enough%29%20More%20).